Guide to the papers of Vivian Bullwinkel

 SERIES 3: Albums, 1916-1998

-Albums of official papers, photographs, newspaper cuttings, correspondence and ephemera relating to activities around Australia, work for voluntary organisations, attendance at Memorial services and prisoner of war reunions.
+Albums of official papers, photographs, news cuttings, correspondence and ephemera relating to Bullwinkel’s childhood, war service and repatriation, activities around Australia, work for voluntary organisations, attendance at memorial services and ex-prisoner of war reunions, and depictions in television.

 SERIES 4: Honours and awards and postwar service in Royal Australian Nursing Corps, 1947-1992